-He joined the faculty of Polytechnic Institute of NYU in 2006 in the Department of Chemical and Biological Engineering.
+He joined the faculty of NYU Tandon in the Department of Chemical and Biological Engineering in 2006.

 He earned a Bachelor of Science (with honors) and a Master of Science in Chemical Engineering from Seoul National University in 1997 and 1999, respectively and a PhD in Chemical and Biological Engineering from the University of Wisconsin-Madison in 2004.

-Kim has authored manyl journal articles and patents and is a member of the American Institute of Chemical Engineering, the American Chemical Society, the Protein Society, and the New York Academy of Sciences.
+Kim has authored many journal articles and patents and is a member of the American Institute of Chemical Engineering, the American Chemical Society, the Protein Society, and the New York Academy of Sciences.

-He is the recipient of the New Investigator Award from the Alzheimer’s Association (2009-2011), the Wechsler Award for Excellence (2009) and the Jacobs Excellence in Education Award (2013).
-He currently serves as an associate editor of the Korean Journal of Chemical Engineering.
+He is the recipient of the New Investigator Award from the Alzheimer’s Association (2009), the Wechsler Award for Excellence (2009) and the Jacobs Excellence in Education Award (2013).

 Protein engineering for therapeutic purpose